grettke/help/help.md

 -   Make space send `C`
 -   Make `;` send space
 -   Make `'` a dead key
-    -   In it&rsquo;s dead key state make
+    -   In it's dead key state make
         -   `;` &rarr; `;`
         -   `:` &rarr; `:`
         -   `'` &rarr; `'`
         -   `"` &rarr; `"`

 The trouble is that it violates the POLA.
-Therefore, I left it alone and stuck with a simple &ldquo;Get C on both sides&rdquo;.
+Therefore, I left it alone and stuck with a simple "Get C on both sides".

 That has worked out very well.
 It is very easy to do on every operating system.
 It holds true to the values of this system.
 When you develop an idea of `places` and how often you go there the key-mapping becomes more obvious.
 Make it easy to get to key-bindings that take you to familiar places.
 For this system it is the home keys, `s`, and `key-chord`.
 Make those keys more easily accessible. `C` and `M` often have symmetric-definitions. `s` and `SHIFT` also often have symmetric definitions in this system (mostly through Key-Chords).
 Therefore those key-mappings are kept close together